strayMat/causal-ml-course/slides/1-intro.typ

 ]

 #slide(
-  title: [PICO framework @richardson1995well]
+  title: [PICO framework @richardson1995well],
 )[

   - Population : Who are we interested in?
   - Intervention : What treatment/intervention do we study?
   - Comparison : What are we comparing it to?
   - Outcome : What are we interested in?
   //- Define the causal measure //a bit too much for intro
-  #uncover(2)[
+  #uncover(
+    2,
+  )[
-  == Example with the job dataset @lalonde1986evaluating Built to evaluate the impact of the
-  National Supported Work (NSW) program.
+    == Example with the job dataset @lalonde1986evaluating Built to evaluate the impact of the National Supported Work (NSW) program.
 The NSW is a transitional, subsidized work experience program targeted towards people with longstanding employment problems.
   ]
 ]